tarrex/online-resume/README.md

 ---

-Yet another resume template based on jekyll.
-You can wirte your resume using markdown, it will be rendered into html and can be printed as pdf.
+Yet another resume template based on Jekyll.
+You can write your resume using Markdown, it will be rendered into HTML and can be printed as PDF file.

 Features: